 The Educational plan must show that the program of study is at least two years long, and the parent must ultimately complete at least a two year diploma program.
 Time spent in ESL programming is not eligible for funding.
 For full details and criteria, please see Funding Eligibility letter .

 If a parent cannot meet all of the conditions above, then a child is considered an International Program student by the School District and must pay all fees and tuition in order to attend school.
-If you would like more information about the School District 71 or 72 International Student Programs, please view their websites at www.studyinbritishcolumbia.com for the Comox Valley and international.sd72.bc.ca for Campbell River.
+If you would like more information about the School District 71 or 72 International Student Programs, please view their websites at www.studyinbritishcolumbia.com for the Comox Valley and int.sd72.bc.ca for Campbell River.

 Be sure to check our Admissions